Is a journalism degree the only route to journalism?

 To help you navigate the wildly competitive (or not) world of journalism, we have listed a few famous journalists from all over the world who have created successful careers in the business.

-- Hunter S. Thompson – He was an American journalist and author who created the genre known as gonzo journalism that made Thompson a counterculture icon.
+He was an American journalist and author who created the genre known as gonzo journalism which made Thompson a counterculture icon.
 His larger-than-life persona was mostly in the limelight because of his drug and adventure-filled life.
 He died in Feb.
 2005.

-- Owen Jones – He is a Guardian columnist, political commentator, journalist, and the author of the “Chavs: The Demonization of the Working Class,” a non-fiction work full of good reporting and useful information.
+He is a Guardian columnist, political commentator, journalist, and the author of “Chavs: The Demonization of the Working Class,” a non-fiction work full of good reporting and useful information.
 He was a former columnist for The Independent.